kuerbis/Term-Choose-p6/README.md

 This is a `choose-multi`-only option.

-*no-spacebar* expects as its value an array.
-The elements of the array are indexes of choices which should not be markable with the `SpaceBar` or with the right mouse key.
+*no-spacebar* expects as its value an list.
+The elements of the list are indexes of choices which should not be markable with the `SpaceBar` or with the right mouse key.
 If an element is preselected with the option *mark* and also marked as not selectable with the option *no-spacebar*, the user can not remove the preselection of this element.

 (default: undefined)